Small spaces run the gamut from entire small houses to just one space-challenged room within a larger home.

 When there’s not much space to work with, clutter can get out of hand in a hurry and make your small space less than enjoyable to be in.

 Take advantage of storage furniture, baskets, bins, and closets to create a system for organization.

-Pick and Choose Your Methods
+Pick and choose.